Convergence of the conjugate gradient method with unbounded operators: Introduction

 In our approach we are able to bypass the restriction of the finiteness of $\|A\|$ as far as the convergence alone is concerned.
-As for the quantitative rate, the min-max strategy of \cite{Nemirovskiy-Polyak-1985} by no means can be adapted to polynomials over the whole $[0,+\infty)$ and in fact a careful analysis of the structure of the proof of \cite{Nemirovskiy-Polyak-1985,Nemirovskiy-Polyak-1985-II}, as we shall comment in due time, seem to indicate that if $A$ is unbounded with unbounded inverse on its range, then the convergence rate can be arbitrarily small.
+As for the quantitative rate, the min-max strategy of \cite{Nemirovskiy-Polyak-1985} by no means can be adapted to polynomials over the whole $[0,+\infty)$ and in fact a careful analysis of the structure of the proof of \cite{Nemirovskiy-Polyak-1985,Nemirovskiy-Polyak-1985-II}, as we shall comment in due time, seems to indicate that if $A$ is unbounded with unbounded inverse on its range, then the convergence rate can be arbitrarily small.

 The discussion is organised as follows.
 In Section \ref{sec:setup_mainresults} we introduce the rigorous set-up of the convergence problem for the conjugate gradient method and we state and comment our main result.
 In Section \ref{sec:technical} we develop an amount of preparatory materials of algebraic and measure-theoretic nature, which are needed to finally prove our main theorem in Section \ref{sec:mainproof}.
+After the proof, an amount of remarks are collected with the purpose of clarifying the importance of certain technical steps and, above all (Remarks \ref{rem:comparison1}-\ref{rem:comparison2}) the actual novelties and differences of the present scheme as compared to the bounded case scenario.
 Last, in Section \ref{sec:num_test} we discuss a selection of numerical tests that confirm the main features of our convergence result and corroborate our intuition on certain relevant differences with respect to the bounded case.